Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Tiling for Edge Combination

 \subsection{Case 3$(a^3bc)$}

-Let the third of Figure \ref{3abc_pentagon} be the center tile $P_1$ in the partial neighborhood in the second of Figure \ref{3abcF3}.
-The $b$-edge of $P_3$ and the $c$-edge of $P_4$ imply $E_{34}=a$.
-This determines $P_3,P_4$, and further determines $P_2,P_5$.
-The angle sum at $\alpha\beta\gamma$ and the angle sum for pentagon imply
+Let the third of Figure \ref{3abc_pentagon} be the center tile $T_1$ in the partial neighbourhood in the second of Figure \ref{3abcF3}.
+Since $E_{34}$ is adjacent to $E_{13}=b$ and $E_{14}=c$, we get $E_{34}=a$ and determine $T_3,T_4$.
+This further determines $T_2,T_5$.
+The angle sum of $\alpha\beta\gamma$ and the angle sum for pentagon imply